harrist4/pi-announcements/README.md

 - `announcements-watcher.service`
 - `announcements-slideshow.service`
 - `announcements-display.service`
+- `announcements-status.service`

 ## Detailed Description
 ### Updating Announcements
-The `announcements-watcher.service` service launches a single script, `watch_inbox.sh`, which runs an infinite loop.
+The `announcements-watcher.service` service launches `watch_inbox.sh`, which runs an infinite loop.

 Within that loop:
 * `watch_inbox.sh` checks for fresh files in the inbox, calculating a checksum of the filenames, ignoring any text files.